Water and Your Coffee

 About 80 percent of the nation's tap water supply is considered to be hard to some degree.
 Calcium and magnesium in the form of carbonates dissolved in water are the two most common minerals that make water "hard."
 Hard water requires more soap and synthetic detergents for home laundry and washing, and contributes to scaling in boilers (your coffee maker's heating system) and industrial equipment.
 Quality coffee starts with identifying what type of water you have.
 Is it hard or soft?
 By simply testing your water with test strips, you can tell its makeup.
 Test strips can be found at any hardware or pool supply store.
 It is recommended that water hardness be no more than 50 parts per million (ppm) / 50 mg/L for optimum performance.

-The map to the right shows concentration of hardness as calcium concentrate, in milligrams per liter.
+The map above shows concentration of hardness as calcium concentrate, in milligrams per liter.
 Mean hardness as calcium carbonate at NASQAN water-monitoring sites during the 1975 water year.
 Colors represent streamflow from the hydrologic-unit area.
-Mape edited by USEPA, 2005.
+Map edited by USEPA, 2005.
 Modified from Briggs and others, 1977.

 This map provides a synoptic illustration of the national patterns of surface water alkalinity in the conterminous United States.
 Alkalinity is the most readily available measure of the acid-neutralizing capacity of surface waters and provides a reasonable estimate of the relative potential sensitivity of lakes and streams to acidic deposition.
 Although the actual sensitivity of a water body depends on many watershed characteristics and processes, the low-alkalinity areas on the map indicate where sensitive surface waters are most likely to be found.